jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

       Download the required binaries for valet. self release
-      Release a new version of valet. self test
+      Release a new version of valet. self setup
+      The command run after the installation of Valet to setup the tool. self test
-      Test your valet custom commands. self test-core
+      Test your valet custom commands. self test-core1
-      Test valet core features.
+      A command that only for testing valet core functions. self test-core2
+      A command that only for testing valet core functions. self test-core3
-  self update
+      A command that only for testing valet core functions. self update
-      Update valet using the latest release on GitHub. self welcome-user
+      Update valet using the latest release on GitHub.
-      The command run after the installation of Valet to guide the user.

 ```